softblusoft/b65/readme.md

 Some files are duplicated across targets, it's wanted to clearly separate each development step.
 Build scripts are minimal and the whole project is intentionally written as simple as possible.

-:arrow_forward: All used software is free of charge, in most cases open source
+:heavy_check_mark: All used software is free of charge, in most cases open source

 The following packages are used (not modified, not patched)